 About the service

-The advisors can act as an advocate guiding a person through the varying health and social care pathways.
-The Live Well Wakefield team have extensive knowledge of services available throughout the district, and regularly update directories of social, exercise and support groups in your local area, which can support you in finding a meaningful activity.
+The Live Well Wakefield team have extensive knowledge of services available throughout the district, and regularly update directories of social, exercise and support groups in the local area.

 Documents and leaflets